-- Aid other minors.
-Helping another minor obtain alcohol is forbidden and can result in a Class 2 misdemeanor (up to $1,000 in fines).
-Any adult that helps minors in obtaining alcohol can be charged with a Class 1 misdemeanor (up to 50 days of community punishment (probation), plus fines).
+- Aid other minors – Helping another minor obtain alcohol is forbidden and can result in a Class 2 misdemeanor (up to $1,000 in fines).
+Any adult who helps minors get alcohol can be charged with a Class 1 misdemeanor (up to 50 days of community punishment (probation), plus fines).

-- Purchase, possess, or consume at ages 18 – 20.
-Being convicted of one of these actions during the designated age range is identified as a Class 3 misdemeanor (up to $200 in fines and possible community punishment).
+- Purchase, possess, or consume at ages 18 to 20 – Being convicted of one of these actions during the designated age range is identified as a Class 3 misdemeanor (up to $200 in fines and possible community punishment).

-In addition to charge fines and community punishment, offenders (minors and adults) will also have conviction reports sent to the Division of Motor Vehicles.
+In addition to fines and community service, offenders will also have conviction reports sent to the Division of Motor Vehicles.
 This can result in revoked driver’s licenses or limited driving privileges depending on the situation.

 There are three exemptions North Carolina acknowledges to the general rule:

-- Minors may possess and consume alcohol under supervision of an educational instructor during the course of a culinary program.
+- Minors may possess and consume alcohol under the supervision of an educational instructor during a culinary program.
 The course must be licensed, accredited, and a required part of the curriculum to be legal.